Hyundai Bayon Review 2025: Price, specs & boot space

 Comfort and design: Hyundai Bayon interior

-"The Hyundai Bayon's cabin looks much the same as you'll find in the latest Hyundai i20.
-You get a sleek dashboard with a widescreen infotainment display perched on top, some snazzy finishes and a slightly gawpy steering wheel."
+"The Hyundai Bayon's cabin looks much the same as you'll find in the Hyundai i20.
+You get a sleek dashboard with a widescreen infotainment display perched on top, some snazzy finishes and plenty of lines in all directions to add some character."

 One of the most impressive features of the Hyundai Bayon's interior is its 10.25-inch digital instrument cluster.
-This is standard across the range, so even the most affordable Bayon SE Connect trim level doesn't come with conventional analogue dials.
+This is standard across the range, so even the most affordable Bayon Advance. formerly the SE Connect, trim level doesn't come with conventional analogue dials.
 It looks really sharp and lifts the cabin from being a bit drab to borderline impressive.

 Low down on the centre console, Bayon Premium and Ultimate models get a climate control system that can be operated via toggle buttons.
 It might look a bit old fashioned but it's much more user-friendly than touch-sensitive buttons or, even worse, the climate control being lumped into the infotainment system.